 The grand jury's findings list eight boys that Sandusky allegedly victimized, in forty separate incidents, over a fifteen-year period from 1994-2009, both before and after his coaching days.
 One of those instances did not go unnoticed, but it did go unreported, at least to police.

 And that's where Paterno betrayed a life spent teaching boys how to be men.

 According to the grand jury, on Friday, March 1st, 2002, at around 9:30 in the evening, 28-year-old Penn State grad assistant Mike McQueary walked into the locker room at the program's football building to put some new sneakers in his locker and grab some recruiting tapes to watch.
 The lights and showers were on, and he heard sounds of a sexual nature.
 McQueary saw Sandusky and a boy who looked to be about 10-years-old engaged in sex.
 Shaken by what he'd stumbled upon, McQueary went to his office, called his father and left the building.

 The following morning, he visited Joe Paterno at his home and "reported what he had seen," according to the grand jury.

 "It was obvious that the witness was distraught over what he saw, but he at no time explained to me the very specific actions contained in the grand jury report," according to the statement.
 "Regardless, it was clear that the witness saw something inappropriate involving Mr. Sandusky."

-Paterno took it seriously enough that he called athletic director, Tim Curley, to his home the very next day, a Sunday no less, to share the information.
+Paterno took it seriously enough that he called athletic director Tim Curley to his home the next day, a Sunday no less, to share the information.
 And then?